-Before sending us an article, we urge you to carefully read the requirements and checklist below.
+Before sending us a pitch, please review the requirements and checklist below.
 This will maximise the chances of your article being approved for publication.
 The final decision regarding publication lies with the editorial board and editor-in-chief.

 What should I write about?